 Before joining Harcourt, Chris served as the Director of Test Design and Implementation at the Oregon Department of Education from 2003-2005.
 While there, he led the statewide implementation of Oregon's online assessment.

 Chris holds a Bachelor of Science in Political Science from the University of Washington, Seattle, as well as a Masters of Public Policy from the University of Maryland, College Park.
-He lives in Alexandria, Virginia with his wife Whitney and their son Carson.
+He lives in Alexandria, Virginia with his wife and two sons.

 Bruce Buterbaugh, Chief Financial Officer